Culture shock? 5 things that shocked me in Japan

 Japan is an amazing place.
 Everything is just different.
 Even after enough visits to the land of rising Sun that I've lost count, there are things which still astound me.
 Nothing comes close though to your first trip to Japan.

-Today I'm going to tell you about the top 5 things about Japan that suprised me on that very first trip.
+Today I'm going to tell you about the top 5 things about Japan that surprised me on that very first trip.
 They include:

 • Product variety